 In this method, damage to intracellular freezing is avoided as cooling is slow and allows sufficient water to leave the cells during freezing of extra-cellular fluid.

-Freezing takes place at a rate of 1degree Celsius / minute after treatment with cryoprotectants such as glycerol or dimethyl sulphoxide.
+Freezing takes place at a rate of 1degree Celsius/minute after treatment with cryoprotectants such as glycerol or dimethyl sulphoxide.
 The embryos are stored within a special labeled plastic vial or straw that is sealed prior to freezing.
-After being frozen, they are placed inside various colored tubes called vistibules, and stored in numbered containers to avoid confusion and misidentification.
+After being frozen, they are placed inside various colored tubes called vestibules and stored in numbered containers to avoid confusion and misidentification.

-This is a newer technique, which has a potential of achieving an ice-free, structurally arrested state of cryopreservation.
+This is a newer technique, which has the potential of achieving an ice-free, structurally arrested state of cryopreservation.